beaconpancakes/site/src/projects/0906000-UnpublishedPuzzle.md

   - illustrator
 ---

-Some mock-ups made in Adobe Illustrator for an unpublished puzzle game by **HeYou Games**.
-The game was an iteration for a previous game and a small team was working in it for a couple of months.
-In the end, it was displaced by another more important projects.
+I made these mock-ups in **Adobe Illustrator** for a dismissed puzzle game by **HeYou Games**.
+The game was an iteration for a previous game called **LikWit**, and a small team was working on it for a couple of months.
+We wanted a clean and smart-looking style for the game, keeping everything minimalist but beautiful.

+In the end, the company discarded this project to focus on different projects.